 The renewable portfolio standard targets of 12% by 2022, 15% by 2027 and 20% by 2035 are all met in the ESM case.
-The plan achieved 24% renewable penetration by 2038.
+The plan achieved 24% renewable penetration by 2038, above the current regulation.
+Under the high demand case, the Plan reaches 40% renewable penetration due to the incremental solar PV with most of the incremental demand met with solar generation.
+Under the low load demand case, the Plan achieves 20% renewable penetration, somewhat lower than the base demand case.

 The ESM plan may need to be revisited in the late 2020s if the proposed regulation of 50% renewable generation by 2040 is implemented.
-In the least cost option under Scenario 4, the 50% target is met prior to 2040.
+To assess the impact of this eventuality, Siemens ran a sensitivity analysis with a 50% renewable penetration by 2040, for which the results are provided in section 8.3.8.

-Exhibit 8-37: Renewable Portfolio Standards
+Exhibit 8-46: Renewable Portfolio Standards